julianbrowne/marcus/readme.md

 Simple example of markov chain generation

+## TLDR

+Open `test\index.html` in a browser and click the "generate" button

+## Source Material

+Found in `src/txt` but you can easily add your own.

-proverbs.js - creates global array variable "proverbs", a long list of common english proverbs
+`proverbs.txt` - a long list of common english proverbs

-index.html - open in a browser and click the "proverb" button
+`tiny-shakespeare.txt` - the classic training set of shake

+`trump.txt` - trump speeches